oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

   **Note:** This parameter cannot be used with the `dataStorageSizeInGBs` parameter.
 This input is ignored for Always Free resources.
 * `database_edition` - (Optional) (Updatable) The Oracle Database Edition that applies to the Autonomous databases.
-* `db_name` - (Required) (Updatable) The database name.
-The name must begin with an alphabetic character and can contain a maximum of 14 alphanumeric characters.
-Special characters are not permitted.
-The database name must be unique in the tenancy.
+* `db_name` - (Required) (Updatable) Specify the database name; it must consist of letters and numbers only.
+The maximum length is 30 characters.
+The same database name cannot be used for multiple Autonomous Databases in the same tenancy in the same region.
 * `db_version` - (Optional) (Updatable) A valid Oracle Database version for Autonomous Database.`db_workload` AJD and APEX are only supported for `db_version` `19c` and above.
 * `db_workload` - (Optional) (Updatable) The Autonomous Database workload type.
 The following values are valid:
 	* OLTP - indicates an Autonomous Transaction Processing database